 Usually your faculty advisor will be able to answer your questions and assist you to resolve your concerns.
 Other faculty members are also available to assist you when needed.
 Presented here is an organizational chart to help you understand the organization of the Department and its relationship to the larger college administration.
 The Department of Counselor Education is organized to share the administrative responsibilities between four members of the faculty.
-Dr. Sandy Gibson chairs the Department and has the direct liaison with the Dean of the School of Education, Dr. Tabitha Dell-Angelo, and the Director of Graduate Studies, Michael Ellard.
+Dr. Stuart Roe chairs the Department and has the direct liaison with the Dean of the School of Education, Dr. Tabitha Dell-Angelo, and the Director of Graduate Studies, Michael Ellard.
 Dr. Kathleen Grant is Coordinator of the School Counseling Program.
 Dr. Atsuko Seto is Coordinator of the Clinical Mental Health Counseling Program.
-Program & Clinical Coordinator Natasha Shabazz coordinates the Clinical (Practicum and Internship) Program and is the CACREP Assessment Coordinator.
+Program & Clinical Coordinator Natasha Shabazz coordinator.
 Each of these faculty and staff has the responsibilities generally identified by their title.